How to Choose a Business Consultant for a Small Business

 The right consultant should make the owner feel clearer, not smaller.
 They should be willing to challenge assumptions, but in a way that respects the realities of running a small business.

 Ask how they handle confidential information, how they work with existing advisers, how much time they need from you, and what kind of businesses they are best suited to support.
+Good fit is not only about sector experience; it is also about pace, communication, decision style and whether the consultant can explain the work in plain English.

 FAQs